 At best we can achieve a reasonable facsimile of what the Incarnation exactly involved; and thus in one sense Martin's chapter on the Incarnation is quite deficient, for he does not even bother to analyze first-century ideas of what constituted a person or a mind -- not that we would expect even Martin's 36-page treatment of the subject to be adequate.

 Martin's Chapter 8 is on possible Christian responses to his arguments.
 We agree that many of these approaches are of little use (such as Bultmannian "believe even without evidence" solutions).
 We feel that rationalism and in some cases a moderate fideism is a sufficient response, for Martin has utterly failed to make his case.

 We will not address Martin's appendix on the Divine Command theory, as such is out of our purview.
-On atonement see here; the penal theory of atonement best fits the bill, though our position makes many of Martin's objections, i.e., about finite sin and infinite punishment, moot.
+On atonement see here; our position makes many of Martin's objections, i.e., about finite sin and infinite punishment, moot.
 What does remain:

 - He asks why it was necessary for God to sacrifice His Son,

 when He could have simply sent sinners to hell for eternity.